MarcusLai07/Style-and-Smile-Salon-House-salon-management-software/README.md

 ### Password: staff123

-## We have sent an invitation to your swinburne webmail so that you can acces the database:
+## We have sent an invitation to your swinburne webmail so that you can access the database:
 ## sfu@swinburne.edu.my